canonical/opensearch-operator/docs/tutorial/index.md

 (tutorial-index)=
 # Tutorial

-# Tutorial

 This tutorial is designed to help you learn how to deploy Charmed OpenSearch and become familiar with its available operations.

 ## What you'll need

 While this tutorial intends to guide you as you deploy Charmed OpenSearch for the first time, it will be most beneficial if:

 * You have some experience using a Linux-based CLI
 * You are familiar with OpenSearch concepts such as indices and users.